standoge/encuentra-24-ETL/README.md

 ## Load :chart:

 Notebook is structured by sections.
-Here data are split to follow a star model.
+Here data are split to follow a star model using `bottom-down` architecture.

 ```mermaid